Feel Happier Instantly

 One of the toxic mental habits that chronically unhappy or dissatisfied people often fall into without even noticing that they are doing so is indulging an obsession with things that are wrong.
 As a result, the inevitable imperfections and problems of life seem to bloom and grow, becoming ever larger and overwhelming.

 We know from research and studies on the most effective form of therapy, Cognitive Behavioral Therapy, that certain thinking styles are a one-way ticket to despair and depression.
-In fact, there are about 10 types of most unhelpful thinking styles that ruin people’s moods and make it hard for them to feel happy, confident, and strong.
+In fact, there are about 10 types of most unhelpful thinking styles that ruin people’s moods and make it hard for them to feel confident, strong, and content with their lives.

 One of the most insidious usual suspects that many people engage in without even realizing is something called “negative filtering.”
 This means that they overemphasize negative, unfortunate, or problematic circumstances while discounting the positive.